South Puget Sound seeks to provide consistent grading options for credit courses. The grading policy is as follows:

-Instructors are responsible for explaining their grading policies at the beginning of each course.
+Instructors are responsible for explaining their grading policies at the beginning of each course in adherence to the options below.
 This will be in the form of a course syllabus.
 The following is the college definition of each grade:

 A (4.00) Superior achievement

 B (3.00) High achievement

 F (0.00) Failure to meet minimum course requirement

 I Incomplete.
 Student has not completed specific requirements for a class due to extenuating circumstances beyond the student’s control.
 No grade points calculated.
 (See note #1)